danielecampli-unitrento/kdpe/README.md

 # kdpe
-Official repository of the Knowledge Discovery &amp; Pattern Extraction (KDPE) course, held at University of Trento
+Personal repository of the Knowledge Discovery &amp; Pattern Extraction (KDPE) course, held at University of Trento